SophieS9/evomics_2017/install_notes.md

 ```

 ##Hyphy-vision
 Install of a local version of Hyphy-vision in instances where there are internet issues.
+Install instructions from personal communication with Steven Weaver.

-As genomics user, download by:
+As genomics user, download:
 ```
 git clone https://github.com/veg/hyphy-vision
 cd hyphy-vision